Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Berastagi is a town in the Karo highlands between Medan and Lake Toba.

-It is best-known as a base for climbing Mount Sibayak, an 2094-metre-high active stratovolcano with hot springs, sulphur fumes, and a cone-shaped crater.
+It is best known as a base for climbing Mount Sibayak, a 2181-metre active stratovolcano with hot springs, sulphur fumes, and a cone-shaped crater.

 Unlike the town’s other volcano, Mount Sinabung, the last eruption of Sibayak was in 1881 and it has been deemed safe to climb.